Italian diplomat appointed to head U.N. refugee agency

 Some of Thorning-Schmidt's policies drew criticism of Denmark by the UNHCR.
 Danish officials did not have an immediate reaction to the announcement.

-"The (secretary-general) does not want to be seen supporting the kinds of policies that Denmark and other European countries are pushing," a Western diplomat said before Wednesday's announcement, adding that Ban is very supportive of German Chancellor Angela Merkel's "more refugee-friendly policies."
+"The (secretary-general) does not want to be seen supporting the kinds of policies that Denmark and other European countries are pushing," a Western diplomat said before Wednesday's announcement.
+"He is very supportive of (German Chancellor Angela) Merkel's more refugee-friendly policies."

 Merkel's willingness to accept large numbers of Syrian refugees has resulted in criticism at home and across the European Union.

-The UNHCR expects refugees and migrants to arrive in Europe at a rate of up to 5,000 per day this winter.
-Most are fleeing the civil war in Syria, though many are leaving Iraq and Afghanistan.
+The UNHCR said last week that refugees and migrants were expected to arrive in Europe at a rate of up to 5,000 per day via Turkey this winter.
+Most of them are fleeing the four-year-long civil war in Syria, though many are leaving Iraq and Afghanistan.

-Earlier this year, Ban disregarded a request from a large number of U.N. members to keep Guterres, UNHCR chief since 2005, at the helm of the UNHCR for an extra year to cope with the worsening refugee crisis.
+Earlier this year, Ban disregarded a request from a large number of U.N. members to keep Guterres, who has been the U.N. refugee chief since 2005, at the helm of the UNHCR for an extra year to cope with the worsening refugee crisis.